 While we intend to elect to be treated as a RIC as soon as practicable, we anticipate that we may have difficulty satisfying the Diversification Tests as we deploy initial capital and build our portfolio.
 To the extent that we have net taxable income prior to our qualification as RIC, we will be subject to U.S. federal income tax on such income.
 We would not be able to deduct distributions to stockholders, nor would they be required to be made.
 Distributions, including distributions of net long-term capital gain, would generally be taxable to our stockholders as ordinary dividend income to the extent of our current and accumulated earnings and profits.
 Subject to certain limitations under the Code, corporate stockholders would be eligible to claim a dividend received deduction with respect to such dividend; non-corporate stockholders would generally be able to treat such dividends as "qualified dividend income," which is subject to reduced rates of U.S. federal income tax.
 Distributions in excess of our current and accumulated earnings and profits would be treated first as a return of capital to the extent of the stockholder's tax basis, and any remaining distributions would be treated as a capital gain.
 In order to qualify as a RIC, in addition to the other requirements discussed above, we would be required to distribute all of our previously undistributed earnings attributable to any period prior to us becoming a RIC by the end of the first year that we intend to qualify as a RIC.
-To the extent that we have any net built-in gains in our assets (i.e., the excess of the aggregate gains, including items of income, over aggregate losses that would have been realized with respect to such assets if we had been liquidated) as of the beginning of the first year that we qualify as a RIC, we would be subject to a corporate-level U.S. federal income tax on such built-in gains when recognized over the next ten years (or shorter applicable period).
-Alternatively, we may choose to recognize such built-in gains immediately
+To the extent that we have any net built-in gains in our assets (i.e., the excess of the aggregate gains, including items of income, over aggregate losses that would have been realized with respect to such assets if we had been liquidated) as of the beginning of the first year that we qualify as a RIC, we would be subject to a corporate-level U.S. federal income tax on such built-in gains immediately prior to our qualification as a RIC.